Snap on veneers are a relatively new dental trend.

-Many of the disadvantages and problems with snap on veneers can be overcome by seeing a dentist before starting treatment, and by using a qualified dental technician for the removable veneers.
+Many of the disadvantages and problems with snap on veneers can be overcome by seeing a dentist before starting treatment.

-Seeing a dentist will make sure that you are fully aware of any risks to you, and make sure that any existing dental problems are fixed.
-They can also talk you through the alternatives and if there are any better options for you.
+Seeing a dentist will make you fully aware of any risks, and ensure that any existing dental problems are fixed.
+They can also talk you through the alternatives to see if there are any better options for you.

 If using a dentist and a proper dental lab, you can also expect the best service.
-Registered dentists and dental technicians must abide by certain expectations placed on them to stay registered.
+Registered dentists and dental technicians must abide by certain expectations.
 Therefore, if something is not as you would it expect it to be, you have someone to turn to.